Profile Member - Start Setback

 Component - Stay Vertical

-If the Component is set to 'Stay Vertical' then the Component's Blue axis will always point Up (globally), regardless of the path direction.
-If this setting is turned 'off', then the Blue axis will align with the local Up direction of the Assembly path.
+If the Component is set to 'Stay Vertical' then the Component's Blue axis will always point Up (along the blue axis), regardless of the path direction.
+If this setting is turned 'off', then the Blue axis will align with the local Up direction which is perpendicular to the direction of the Assembly path.

 Component - Mirror Left / Right